 As a result of the Company's flow-through financing in June 2021, the Company was committed to incurring qualifying resource expenditures.
-The Company will file its renunciation forms in January 2022 with a renunciation date of December 31, 2021.
-As at October 31, 2021, the Company has spent approximately \$11,300,000 in qualifying expenditures, and is required to spend a balance of approximately \$23,700,000 by December 31, 2022.
+The Company filed its renunciation forms in January 2022 with a renunciation date of December 31, 2021.
+As at April 30, 2022, the Company has spent approximately \$29.6 million in qualifying expenditures and is required to spend a balance of approximately \$5.4 million by December 31, 2022 plus any expected Quebec tax credits to be received.